Trump temporarily suspends immigration into US for 60 days to protect American workers

 President Donald Trump has signed an executive order to suspend certain types of immigration into the US for 60 days to protect the jobs of Americans laid off due to the COVID-19 pandemic that has ravaged the country's economy.
 The temporary suspension of immigration will affect those who are legally seeking entry into the US for employment purposes but not the ones who are already living in the country, the order said.

+For the Indian-Americans waiting in line for several years for the Green Card, it does not mean much by the 60-day pause.
+Any how there has not been much forward movement in issuing of green cards for Indian-Americans in the employment based categories for the past few years.
+The Congressional Research Service, known as the US Congress's think tank, in a recent study has said that it will take more than 190 years to clear the Green Card backlog for Indian-Americans.

+Also, Trump's executive order on immigration will not impact in terms of deportation or job prospects for those who are already inside the country.
+The executive order has a number of exemptions, most prominent being health care workers and immediate family members of US citizens.
 While the executive order falls short of an outright ban on legal immigration to the US, as Trump initially suggested, it stands to affect thousands of people overseas seeking to come to the country.
-Trump's initial announcement to suspend all immigration was met with a swift backlash, including from some business leaders, due to fears it could limit temporary working visas for people like hi-tech professionals and farm laborers.
+Trump's initial announcement to suspend all immigration was met with a swift backlash, including from some business leaders, due to fears it could limit temporary working visas for people like hi-tech professionals and farm labourers.

 Trump's critics have accused him of using the pandemic as cover to ram through hardline immigration policies ahead of November's election in which he is seeking re-election.
 Over 20 million Americans have lost their jobs amid the coronavirus outbreak, and the president has said the government had a solemn duty to ensure they regain work.

-The International Monetary Fund has projected that the US economy will contract by a whopping 5.9 percent in 2020, with a rebound to 4.7 percent growth in 2021.
-Trump said he was determined that, without this measure, the US faces a potentially protracted economic recovery with persistently high unemployment if labor supply outpaces labor demand.
-"Excess labor supply affects all workers and potential workers, but it is particularly harmful to workers at the margin between employment and unemployment, who are typical 'last in' during an economic expansion and 'first out' during an economic contraction," he said in his executive order.
+The International Monetary Fund has projected that the US economy will contract by a whopping 5.9 per cent in 2020, with a rebound to 4.7 per cent growth in 2021.
+Trump said he was determined that, without this measure, the US faces a potentially protracted economic recovery with persistently high unemployment if labour supply outpaces labour demand.
+"Excess labour supply affects all workers and potential workers, but it is particularly harmful to workers at the margin between employment and unemployment, who are typically 'last in' during an economic expansion and 'first out' during an economic contraction," he said in his executive order.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)